 Cornwall is the only county in the UK to be almost entirely surrounded by the coastline, meaning that it has a unique geography that can’t be spotted anywhere else.
 Strolling along part of the Cornish part of the coastal path makes for the perfect afternoon out.
 Along the way, you’ll likely see historic fishing ports, as well as plenty of local wildlife.
 If you’re lucky, you may even spot a seal or two during the summer months!

-All the local food
+#2 All the local food

 From fresh fish caught straight from the sea to the sumptuous fruit grown throughout the region, Cornwall has some of the best local produce to be found anywhere in the UK.
 So whether you’re looking for a five-star gourmet experience, or something a little more affordable, this English county really does have it all!

-Ancient castles, fortresses & historic houses
+#3 Ancient castles, fortresses & historic houses

 Medieval fortresses, sea forts dating back to the middle ages, and historic houses that have remained the seat of the same local families right up until now.
 There’s no shortage of ancient buildings in Cornwall, many of which you can visit for yourself (often for a small fee).
 If you want an even more unique experience, then it’s even possible to stay in some Cornish castles, such as the magical folly of Doyden Castle!

-Quaint Coastal Villages
+#4 Quaint Coastal Villages

 If you’re looking for small fishing communities that feel as if they’ve not changed for centuries, then Cornwall is the place to go.
 The North Cornish villages of Port Isaac, Boscastle, Tintagel, and Rock all remain frozen in time and are authentic British at its best.

-An azure blue sea
+#5 An azure blue sea

 Pretty all-year-round, Cornwall is best seen in late Spring, summer, or early autumn in order to make the most of the sunshine and the azure blue sea that accompanies it.
 While everything is completely open during the summer months, it’s important to bear in mind that this is also tourist time and so attractions are completely full of people!

 Wander along any given stretch of the South West coastal path (which loops its way through Dorset, Devon, all of Cornwall, and Somerset) and you’ll be rewarded by at least one or two secret beaches.
 So whether you’re looking for shingle, sand, or a dog-friendly spot, you’ll definitely find it in Cornwall!

 With a strong maritime past and plenty of seafaring men and women amongst its most notable residents, Cornwall has the kind of past you’d expect from an island nation.
 Links to the sea remain strong in the area to this day, and so you can’t go wrong by dedicating some of your Cornish adventure to learning about Cornish history in one of Cornwall’s many museums or cultural centres.

-Festivals throughout Cornwall, all year long
+#8 There are festivals throughout Cornwall, all year long

 Live music gigs, foodie festivals, and literature gatherings: whatever you’re passionate about, you’re sure to find at least one Cornish festival catering to your interests.
 Some of the best events of the year include an annual literary festival in the quaint fishing town of Fowey, the St Ives Food & Drink Festival serving all manner of local cuisine, and the annual music event of the Rock Oyster Festival in mid-summer.

-Surfing & Other Sporting Activities can be found in abundance in Cornwall
+#9 Surfing & Other Sporting Activities can be found in abundance in Cornwall

 Some of the best surfing in the UK can be found right here in the depths of Cornwall.
 Polzeath, Bude, St Ives, and Perranporth are all renowned for their great waves, surfing shops, and surf schools.
 A bonus is that even if you’re travelling with those who prefer other outdoor activities such as kayaking, canoeing, or simply hiking, then Cornwall has plenty of opportunities to take part in those activities also!

 Whether you enjoy camping under the stars or spending your night sleeping in luxurious boutique hotels, Cornwall has it all.
-From cosy cabins on wild moorland to a luxury stay just minutes from the beach, there’s an accommodation for every travel style to be found in this vibrant county…
+From cosy cabins on wild moorland to a luxury stay just minutes from the beach, there’s accommodation for every travel style to be found in this vibrant county…